vuejs/vue-cli/docs/migrations/migrate-from-v4.md

 Besides the internal changes that are only noticeable for custom configurations, there're several notable changes for user-land code too:

-1. named exports from JSON modules are no longer supported.
+1. Named exports from JSON modules are no longer supported.
 Instead of `import { version } from './package.json'; console.log(version);` use `import package from './package.json'; console.log(package.version);`
-2. webpack 5 does no longer include polyfills for Node.js modules by default
+2. Webpack 5 does no longer include polyfills for Node.js modules by default.
+You shall see an informative error message if your code relies on any of these modules.
+A detailed list of previously polyfilled modules is also available [here](https://github.com/webpack/webpack/pull/8460/commits/a68426e9255edcce7822480b78416837617ab065).

 #### Opt Out to Webpack 4

 Considering many ecosystem packages haven't catched up yet, we provided a way to opt out to webpack 4 for easier migration.

-To use webpack 4, you need to use Yarn as the package manager, and specify the `"resolutions"` field in your `package.json`:
+If you are using Yarn or PNPM 5.10+, you can specify the `"resolutions"` field in your `package.json`:

 ```json
 {